PixelAlphas/pixelalphas.github.io/assets/docs/about-me.md

-> **Keep in mind, that this page will get updated in the future as it still missing some infos and stuff that i don't fully remember yet...**
+> **Keep in mind, that this page will get updated in the future as it still missing some infos and stuff that I don't fully remember yet...**

 Greetings, I'm Harlow! ( Aka Arxance/PixelAlphas )
 <br><br>